microsoft/powerbi-powershell/README.md

 ### Uninstall

-If you wanted to uninstall all the Power BI PowerShell cmdlets, you can run the following in an elevated PowerShell session:
+If you want to uninstall all the Power BI PowerShell cmdlets, run the following in an elevated PowerShell session:

 ```powershell
 Get-Module MicrosoftPowerBIMgmt* -ListAvailable | Uninstall-Module -Force